lohitdeva/100-Days-of-Python/README.md

 This project will deal with the concepts of conditional statements, logical operators, code blocks, and scope of a variable (local and global).

 In this project, users play a text-based game called 'Treasure Island' where the objective is to navigate based on the instructions that appear on screen and find a hidden treasure.

+## Day Four

+### Rock, Paper, Scissors

+This project will deal with the concepts of randomisation and lists.

+The script will replicate the classic kids game: "Rock, Paper, Scissors".